 KOMU’s operations and investments in broadcast technology are funded entirely by advertising and retransmission revenues.
 The station receives no funding from the university or state.

-Q: How often does a class produce a show (every day, weekly, etc.)?
+Q: How often does a student produce a show (every day, weekly, etc.)?

 A: MU J-School students produce shows for a total of 8 hours of news per day.
 This includes: